gravitational/teleport/rfd/0124-plugin-secrets.md

 * Only the auth server is able to read plugin credentials.
 The proxy will be able to create them, and admins will be able to delete them.
+* The credentials will be stored in DynamoDB, which is encrypted at rest.
+This will provide a layer of protection for the stored credentials.
+* The credentials will not be cached, so they won't be sitting in an in-memory cache to be exfiltrated.

 ### Implementation plan